 The first is that you know exactly what you should be working on.
 You won’t waste time figuring out what your next step is, or sit there and watch cute doggo videos instead of doing something productive.

 Last but not least, the bullet journal is a great record of what you’ve been doing on a daily basis.
 Set aside a little time to look through your notes at the end of the week or the month.
 Reflect on what’s working and what isn’t.
-Where do you need to work harder, what can you stop doing.
+Where do you need to work harder, what can you stop doing?
 Use the record your bullet journal gives you to improve your processes and tasks.
-It will make you better at your job, in school, and at home.